citrix/citrix-daas-rest-go/citrixorchestration/docs/DuplicateApplicationRequestModel.md

 HasCreateDisabled returns a boolean if a field has been set.

+### SetCreateDisabledNil

+`func (o *DuplicateApplicationRequestModel) SetCreateDisabledNil(b bool)`

+ SetCreateDisabledNil sets the value for CreateDisabled to be an explicit nil

+### UnsetCreateDisabled
+`func (o *DuplicateApplicationRequestModel) UnsetCreateDisabled()`

+UnsetCreateDisabled ensures that no value is present for CreateDisabled, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)